rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 imdataBrainSeg = castFilter.GetOutput()
 ```

-We initially create a new [`vtkMetaImageReader`](http://www.vtk.org/doc/nightly/html/classvtkMetaImageReader.html) object under `reader` and set the filename from which to read (which was defined as `filenameSegmentation` in the `Options`).
+We initially create a new [`vtkMetaImageReader`](http://www.vtk.org/doc/nightly/html/classvtkMetaImageReader.html) object under `reader` and set the filename from which to read, which was defined as `filenameSegmentation` in the `Options`.
 By itself, this class would read the properties of the image stored in the file's header as well as the image data itself and create a new [`vtkImageData`](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) containing both.
 So far so good.

 Then, a little trickery :).
 As you'll see later on, one of the classes we'll be using for volume-rendering will be the [`vtkVolumeRayCastMapper`](http://www.vtk.org/doc/nightly/html/classvtkVolumeRayCastMapper.html) class.
 While you won't see it anywhere in the class' documentation, this class only works with `unsigned char` and `unsigned short` data types and chances are, and were in our case, that your data isn't in that type.
 Therefore, we need to cast it :).